JULIELab/XANEW/README.md

-# X-ANEW: The Extended Affective Norms for English Words
+# XANEW: The Extended Affective Norms for English Words

 This repository serves as a secondary distribution of the emotional word ratings provided by: